10-Year Treasury - Yield Curve, Litmus Test And Trump Trade In 2017

-Investment strategy is the prime factor to make investments successful in a long run as well as a short term.
-There are two competitive approaches: one is a bottom-up one, and the other is top-down.
+Investment strategy is the prime factor to make investments successful in the long run as well as the short term.
+There are two competitive approaches: one is a bottom-up one and the other is top-down.
 The former depends upon security selection and market timing.
 The later focuses on reliable long-term portfolios.

 The latter approach is, first, to look at macroeconomic aspects such as economic growth, economic policy, inflation, business cycles, and interest rates.
 Second, it determines asset allocations between equity, bond, and other alternatives.
-Third, it selects individual securities such as individual stocks and bonds, or exchange traded (or mutual) funds.
+Third, it selects individual securities such as individual stocks and bonds, or exchange-traded (or mutual) funds.

 Traditionally, a top-down approach has been exclusively used by institutional investors such as mutual fund companies, banks, insurance firms, college endowments, and pension funds.
 Individual investors cannot afford to meet significant financial and technical resources, required.

-The investment world, however, in the recent decades has made a top-down approach available to individual investors, providing low-cost trades (with no or near zero commission) and investment vehicles (such as index mutual funds and their ETFs, and other low-fee actively managed mutual funds and ETFs).
+The investment world, however, in the recent decades has made a top-down approach available to individual investors, providing low-cost trades (with no or near-zero commission) and investment vehicles (such as index mutual funds and their ETFs, and other low-fee actively managed mutual funds and ETFs).

 (1) The U.S. Treasury Yield Curve ("TYC")

-My top-down approach stars from the TYC which has two sides.
-One side is a positive side (in terms of term premiums, profits, or earnings), indicating a global economic growth.
+My top-down approach starts from the TYC which has two sides.
+One side is a positive side (in terms of term premiums, profits, or earnings), indicating global economic growth.
 The other is a negative side (in terms of time discounts, losses, or costs), indicating global inflation and interest rates.
-There are three players to influence the TYC.
+There are three players who can influence the TYC.
 (1) Global central banks led by the Federal Reserve, (2) the global bond investors, and (3) the Open Market Desk ("OMD") of the New York Fed.

 Actions of central banks (i.e., interest-rate changes, and purchases or sales of government bonds) affect the TYC transitorily and discretely.
 Expectations of bond investors about economic growth and rates make the shape of the TYC consistently and gradually.
 The OMD determines the final shape of the TYC routinely and optimally by selling and buying different durations of Treasuries.